TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 1- As I discussed previously with you, FluentD is deployed as a DaemonSet because of its _guarantees_ the fact that the pod will be deployed on each and every node of the K8s cluster, ensuring we've got a reliable and robust, centralized logging solution, for the cluster all across...

 2- Had it been a StatefulSet we would have been restrained to use stable network ids or maybe a persistent storage, which is out of context, for the use-case at hand.
 FluentD needs to collect logs from node-specific paths like `/var/log`.
 DS will ensure it has got access to such paths on all nodes

+#### `Kibana_Deployment.yaml`

+Kibana will be our visualisation component in our stack.
+Will be used for searchung, viewing and interacting with the data 📊

+Okay, so let's focus on what are the non-functional aspects we've tried to incorporate in this deployment

+💠- Replicas - 2 replicas of Kiban pods, ▶️ Higher availability.
+Even if one goes down, we've got another to serve requests, minimized downtime 👍

+💠- SecurityContext - these containers will be running as a non-root user (`runAsUser: 1000`).
+We have made it a point to explicitly set `runAsNonRoot: true`
+ &rarr; Reduces the risk of privilege escalation attacks.

+💠- Seccomp profile ...

+> What's a seccomp profile :ques This was new to me as well when I was just starting out...
+It's a feature, a kernel feature. that enables administrators to limit the system calls a container/ process can make.
+This has wide application in protecting against kernel-level exploits.
+It helps in reducing

+💠- Having specified CPu and memory requests and limits, helps me in a dual manner.
+One, we've got sufficient resources for Kibana Containers for maintaining a stable operation, while still preventing them from over-consuming resources, affecting my other services ▶️ Efficient Resource Management